iamrjgs/rocqiomics/README.md

 ### 🔹 `HabitatGenerator` | **Voxel Clustering Engine for Multi-Channel Imaging**

-Clusters voxels based on 4D feature vectors across channels, which could be:
+Clusters voxels based on 3D vector images with channels, which could be:

 - Radiomics feature maps
 - Multiparametric MRI images